Find and Replace

 In addition, you can use special metacharacters with simple string replacement and regular expressions to specify breaks within the find and replace operation.

 Aspose.Words presents the find and replace functionality with the aspose.words.replacing namespace.
 You can work with many options during the find and replace process using FindReplaceOptions class.

 Find and Replace Text using Simple String Replacement

-You can use one of the Replace methods to find or replace a particular string and return the number of replacements that were made.
+You can use one of the replace and replace_regex methods to find or replace a particular string and return the number of replacements that were made.
 In this case, you can specify a string to be replaced, a string that will replace all its occurrences, whether the replacement is case-sensitive, and whether only stand-alone words will be affected.

 The following code example shows how to find the string “CustomerName” and replace it with the string “James Bond”:

 doc = aw.Document() builder = aw.DocumentBuilder(doc) builder.writeln("Hello _CustomerName_,") print("Original document text: " + doc.range.text) doc.range.replace("_CustomerName_", "James Bond", aw.replacing.FindReplaceOptions(aw.replacing.FindReplaceDirection.FORWARD)) print("Document text after replace: " + doc.range.text) # Save the modified document doc.save(docs_base.artifacts_dir + "FindAndReplace.simple_find_replace.docx")

 You can notice the difference between the document before applying simple string replacement:

 A regular expression is a pattern that describes a certain sequence of text.
 Suppose you want to replace all double occurrences of a word with a single word occurrence.
 Then you can apply the following regular expression to specify the double-word pattern:

 Use the replace_regex method to search and replace particular character combinations by setting the regular expression parameter as the pattern to find matches.